stackup-wallet/accessctl/README.md

 ## `AccessCtl` interface

-The `AccessCtl` inherits from the base ERC7579 validator and hook module.
-The following interface relates only to the `AccessCtl`.
+The `AccessCtl` module inherits from the base ERC7579 validator and hook module.
+The following interface relates only to the `AccessCtl` contract.

 ### Signer functions